tatey/tatey.com/_posts/2013-01-13-adding-and-removing-children-with-rails-nested-forms-and-angularjs.markdown

 </div>
 {% endhighlight %}

 Using `fields_for` we instantiate a poll Ruby object to give us access to the nested form builder.
 We want AngularJS to manage the indexes for us, so instead of specifying an explicit index, we're going to set the index of the input element to a special variable available within the scope of repeating elements.
 As a side-effect of using `child_index`, it is necessary to specify the ID of the input element to avoid ID collisions in the DOM.
-If you don't care, then you could safely omit the ID *(Thanks to [Darcy Laycock](https://twitter.com/Sutto/status/290318902750216192) for the suggestiong to use `child_index`)*.
+If you don't care, then you could safely omit the ID *(Thanks to [Darcy Laycock](https://twitter.com/Sutto/status/290318902750216192) for the suggestion to use `child_index`)*.

 {% highlight erb %}
 {% raw %}